gregjotau/char-level-transformers-comparison/README.md

-# char-level-transformers-comparison
+# Comparing Transformer variants on character-level transduction tasks

-Comparing Transformer variants on character-level transduction tasks
+This repository contains the code for the paper "Comparing Transformer variants for character-level transduction tasks".